Hiking Day 4 - Unknown spot to Salka (23km)

 This was going to be a long day so I started early, we found there was a local boat service that would take us over the island (£35 cash only), this cuts 5km off the day, making it a mere 16km, much better, so myself and a few other hikers opted for the boat ride.
 The rest of the trail was fairly straight forward, still rocky in places but nowhere near as bad as the section north from Salka.
 The scenery changed coming down into Abisko National Park, a good spot to put the drone up again.

 So I walked down into the valley, across another raging river and into the last hut complex.
 I was a little worried because I had not found out the score of the England vs Sweden World Cup football.
 From the initial frosty reception in a Swedish hut, it was obvious England had won, but they were only joking with me and soon discovered all was well even though we had won 2-0.
-It was so late in the day and I had to be up at 6am in the morning to hike out to the finish line in time for my train, so for one final night I pitched and crashed.
+It was so late in the day and I had to be up at 6 am in the morning to hike out to the finish line in time for my train, so for one final night I pitched and crashed.

 Hiking Day 8- AbiskoJaure to Abisko (15km)

 The final day of hiking on the Kungsleden trail.
-My train was just after 4pm so I wanted to arrive early into town to rest and grab some lunch, so I set off early leaving camp at 7am, across the bridge from the hut and back onto the main trail.
+My train was just after 4 pm so I wanted to arrive early into town to rest and grab some lunch, so I set off early leaving camp at 7 am, across the bridge from the hut and back onto the main trail.

 Before I knew it I reached the end (or start) depending on how you walk it.
 I couldn't help feeling it was an anti climax somehow, but I had achieved another of my goals and ticket another item off the bucket list.

 I got to the end about 12:30 so had plenty of time for my train at 16:50.
 The Abisko Tourist station is within 100 metres of the end.
-The Abisko village is about 2.5 km away with the main Abisko train station so I decided to grab some lunch in the hotel by the end and then walk to Abisko village and get the train from there, as if I hadn't walked enough.
+The Abisko village is about 2.5 km away from the main Abisko train station so I decided to grab some lunch in the hotel by the end and then walk to Abisko village and get the train from there, as if I hadn't walked enough.

-I was surprised by Abisko, there really isn't a lot there, it seems just a start place for ski, walking and northern lights trips in the winter, but I had a walk round looked at what was there and then waited for the night train.
+I was surprised by Abisko, there really isn't a lot there, it seems just a starting place for ski, walking and northern lights trips in the winter, but I had a walk round looked at what was there and then waited for the night train.

 If you do this trip you have to get a first class cabin for the return journey, it is about £180, but the private bathroom with shower is worth it.
-I showered, emptied my pack and took some time to reflect on an truly epic adventure.
+I showered, emptied my pack and took some time to reflect on a truly epic adventure.
 I had walked the Arctic Circle section of the Kungsleden Trail in remote Northern Sweden solo with no injuries or even a single blister, quite an achievement for myself.

 I will leave you with a quick summary of the travel details for how I got to the start and the end of this trip just in case you need them.